xunyuanxin/ETL-Pipeline-with-AWS/README.md

 5. **time** - timestamps of records in **songplays** broken down into specific units
 - *start_time, hour, day, week, month, year, weekday*

+## Files
+- `create_table.py` is for creating fact and dimension tables for the star schema in Redshift.
+- `etl.py` is for loading data from S3 into staging tables on Redshift and then process that data into analytics tables on Redshift.
+- `sql_queries.py` is our SQL statements, which will be imported into the two other files above.
+- `ETL Pipeline.ipynb` is for creating and deleting Redshift Cluster, and testing the data after ETL.
+- `dwh.cfg` is the configuration file that contains info about Redshift Cluster, IAM Role and S3.

 ## ETL Pipeline
 1. Create an IAM role that has read access to S3.
 2. Add redshift database and IAM role info to `dwh.cfg`.